mryan-code/npm-google-docs-to-html/README.md

-# NPM Google Doc to HTML
+# Google Doc to HTML

 This package converts a Google Doc to HTML.